-By making these changes and keeping all seven pages of the drafts and meticulously dating each of them, Sylvia Plath, in this poem alone of all her works, charted the course of "the calamitous change of mood, the sinister change of inspiration" that was twisting disastrously within her in the last 70 days of her short life.
+By making these changes and keeping all seven pages of the draughts and meticulously dating each of them, Sylvia Plath, in this poem alone of all her works, charted the course of "the calamitous change of mood, the sinister change of inspiration" that was twisting disastrously within her in the last 70 days of her short life.
 "The hope of rebirth" she had been struggling for in December 1962, had collapsed into a terrible ominous resignation.
-She thereby afforded an unparalled insight into her own creative processes and her shifting psychological state more penetrating than for any other poet, making the working papers for this poem the supreme example in literature of the nature and importance of poetical drafts.
-The seven pages of these drafts are lot 372 in my sale.
+She thereby afforded an unparalled insight into her own creative processes and her shifting psychological state more penetrating than for any other poet, making the working papers for this poem the supreme example in literature of the nature and importance of poetical draughts.
+The seven pages of these draughts are lot 372 in my sale.
 They had been kept back from his mother's archive for their son Nicholas (who, sadly, later also committed suicide) and I had bought them through Ted Hughes at a time when Nicky needed some money.

-I opened a discussion about poetical drafts with Sylvia's former husband, Ted Hughes – whose very close friendship I was privileged to have for the last 20 years of his life – during a summer's day drive in 1987.
+I opened a discussion about poetical draughts with Sylvia's former husband, Ted Hughes – whose very close friendship I was privileged to have for the last 20 years of his life – during a summer's day drive in 1987.
 It was in anticipation of a lecture I was to give to the Wordsworth Trust, and Ted deflected my request with the throwaway remark, "I'll try to send you something you may be able to use."
-Little did I suspect that I had galvanized him into bringing together his thoughts on Sheep in Fog in the text he sent me the following week.
+Little did I suspect that I had galvanised him into bringing together his thoughts on Sheep in Fog in the text he sent me the following week.

 He later re-worked and published the piece (with a dedication to me) as The Evolution of Sheep in Fog in his collection of essays, Winter Pollen (1994).
-In a short commentary on his essay which I later wrote as its 'Onlie Begetter' for The Epic Poise: A Celebration of Ted Hughes (1999), I stated that "no one else has written so eloquently or so perceptively on the importance of drafts", or about the poetic impulse and the processes by which poems come or are dragged into being.
+In a short commentary on his essay which I later wrote as its 'Onlie Begetter' for The Epic Poise: A Celebration of Ted Hughes (1999), I stated that "no one else has written so eloquently or so perceptively on the importance of draughts", or about the poetic impulse and the processes by which poems come or are dragged into being.

 Ted's essay is also one of the best pieces he ever wrote about Sylvia's work and demonstrates his "own genius, the subtlety of his responses, the depth of his understanding, the generosity of his sympathies and of the thrill and powerful richness of his prose".
 The 60-pages of working papers for this essay are lot 371 in the present sale; Ted having given them to me as my Christmas present in 1991.